sjfandrews/MitoImputePrep/README.md

 [fix_vcf_names.py](https://github.com/sjfandrews/MitoImputePrep/blob/master/scripts/PYTHON/fix_vcf_names.py)
 This file takes in a VCF file and fixes the names of the samples in the header.
 This is done so that the same ADNI1 and ADNI3 samples can be directly and easily compared later.
-This script takes 4 arguments: --vcf_file, --out_file, --csv_file, --verbose.
+This script takes 4 arguments:
 *	`--vcf_file` is the input VCF file.
 *	`--out_file` is the output VCF file with the sample names fixed.
 *	`--csv_file` is the csv file containing file names and comparisons.